How much does PK/PD cost?

 One factor that can result in significantly higher costs in drug development is sub-optimal PK/PD data and PK/PD analysis done incorrectly.
 PK/PD analysis done improperly or not optimally can cause significant delays in drug development, which increases overall costs, and can increase time-to-market for promising therapeutics.
 Nuventra can help significantly reduce sub-optimal PK/PD data.

-Or contact a Senior Consultant to discuss your clinical pharmacology program.
+Contact a Senior Consultant to discuss your clinical pharmacology program.